RIKEN-RCCS/kmr/README.md

     $ make
     $ make install

-KMR can work with any kind of C compilers and MPI libraries.
+KMR can work with any kind of C compilers that support C99 standard and MPI libraries.
 KMR does not depend on any other libraries.
 KMR is developed and tested mainly on the following environments.

-* CentOS 6.x Linux x86_64, GCC, OpenMPI
+* CentOS 6.5 Linux x86_64, GCC 4.4.7, OpenMPI 1.8.3
-* K Computer/FX10, Fujitsu Compiler, Fujitsu MPI
+* K Computer/FX10, Fujitsu Compiler, Fujitsu MPI (latest stable)

 To build KMR documents, type 'make htmldoc'.
 It depends on Doxygen and Gnu troff.
 The documents are generated under './html' directory.